 AIG Travel Guard

-AIG Travel Guard insurance gives customers the ability to adapt their plan to their needs.
-Offering four tiers of cover, you can choose whether you want ironclad protection, incidental cover, or something in between.
+AIG Travel Guard insurance gives customers the ability to adapt their plans to their needs.
+Offering three tiers of cover, you can select varying degrees of financial protection for most circumstances, as well as optional add-ons.

 For remote workers: Insured Nomads

-For longer stays, it’s worth looking into “digital nomad insurance”.
+For longer stays, it’s worth looking into digital nomad insurance.
 This insurance is specifically aimed at visitors staying in Japan for several months and working remotely.
 One provider is Insured Nomads, who offer coverage for up to a year.
+Safety Wing also covers digital nomads with their Nomad Insurance Essential plan.

 Japan travel insurance FAQs